oswaldosantos/sup/en/saiba-mais0-en.md

 #### Internship in One Health of Peripheries

 The Department of Preventive Veterinary Medicine and Animal Health at the School of Veterinary Medicine and Animal Science of the University of São Paulo (FMVZ-USP) offers an internship in OHP.
-In it, students discuss the theoretical background of OHP; develop, collect, analyze, and interpret data about selected topics in OHP; and together with an NGO, they develop health education activities for children.
-So far, we have worked with the [Espaço Girassol](https://agente.org.br/sao-remo/), which in São Remo is coordinated by Elbio Miyahira.
+In it, students discuss the theoretical background of OHP; collect, analyze, and interpret data about selected topics in OHP; and together with an NGO, they develop health education activities for children.
+So far, we have worked with the [Espaço Girassol](https://agente.org.br/sao-remo/), which in Jardim São Remo is coordinated by Elbio Miyahira.
 Professors Evelise Telles, Fábio Gregori, José Soares, and Oswaldo Baquero coordinate the internship.

 <figure>
 <img src="{{root}}/assets/saiba-mais0/disciplina.jpg" width=350 height=auto >